vasily-kartashov/vasily-kartashov.github.io/_posts/2015-11-07-base-case-for-empty-collections.md

 tags: java
 ---

-Imagine you have a function that checks if all elements of a collection are equal.
-A trivial solution would look like following (I deliberately ignore null's)
+Sometimes, it is necessary to check if all elements of a collection are the same.
+A trivial solution to this problem is to compare each element to the first element in the collection and return `true` if they are all the same.
+For simplicity, we can ignore `null` elements in this comparison:

 ```java
 boolean same(List<?> elements) {